shenoydotme/hugo-goa/README.md

 - `github`: Your github username.
 - `instagram`: Your instagram username.
 - `xing`: Your xing username.
-- `linkedin`: Your linkedIn username.
+- `linkedin`: Your linkedin username.
 - `twitter`: Your twitter username.
 - `facebook`: Your facebook username.
 - `google`: Your google username.
+- `medium`: Your medium username.
+- `dev.to`: Your dev.to username.
+- `stackoverflow`: Your stackoverflow username.
+- `angellist`: Your angellist username.
 - `email`: Your email.

 ### Extras `[params.extra]`